 Further information is contained in chapter 6 of the Cabinet Manual 2017, on which this page is based.
 Other sources of information are listed below.
 The Cabinet Office is also available to answer any questions that you may have.

-Information on our roles and responsbilities during an election period can be found on our roles and responsbilities page
+Information on our roles and responsibilities during an election period can be found on our roles and responsibilities page

 For information about the electoral process, including significant dates during the election period and how to enrol and vote, see the Electoral Commission's website.

 Is there a limit on what a government can do before an election?

 Ministers have full authority to exercise their ministerial responsibilities right up until the day of the election.
 Unlike some other jurisdictions, including Australia, the caretaker convention does not apply in the pre-election period in New Zealand.

 Successive governments have, however, traditionally chosen to exercise some restraint in two main areas in the three months before an election: making significant appointments, and government advertising.